yibo-geomatique/dashboard/Processes/ComputeBuildingChange.md

 ### Process
 The [RefineEvolutionBDTopo.py](RefineEvolutionBDTopo.py) script is used to achieve the following refinements:

-- Buildings of type `appeared` with an area less than 50 m² were identified and their type was changed to `stable`.
+- BuildingsChanges of type `construction` with an area less than 50 m² were identified and their type was changed to `stable`.
 The `changeProduct` field was updated to `Yes` and `changeEntities` to `No`.
-- Buildings of type `split` were identified and their type was also changed to `stable`.
+- BuildingsChanges of type `split` were identified and their type was also changed to `stable`.
 The `changeProduct` field was updated to `Yes` and `changeEntities` to `No`.
 - The data were verified using orthophoto images to ensure the quality of the results.
+The imagery is accessed to using specific services accessible from QGIS.